Fun Home: 2013: Palmetto Family

 In 2013, Palmetto Family Council, a conservative South Carolina group affiliated with Focus on the Family and the Family Research Council, challenged the inclusion of Fun Home as a reading selection for incoming freshmen at the College of Charleston.
 Palmetto Family president Oran Smith called the book "pornographic".
 Bechdel disputed this, saying that pornography is designed to cause sexual arousal, which is not the purpose of her book.
-The controversy made its way to the Senate and House of Representatives.
+The controversy made its way to the state's Senate and House of Representatives.
 In the Senate they were voting on whether or not to make budget cuts to the summer reading program for incoming freshmen.
 Senator Brad Hutto used a four-hour filibuster to delay the voting process and felt that this was "a challenge to academic freedom and an act that would shame our state."
-There was an alternative for students who find that the selection of reading chosen by their institution is offensive: they are offered a College Reads! as the alternative.
+There was an alternative for students who found the selection of reading chosen by the institution to be offensive: they were offered a different book in the program's list.
 The past president of College of Charleston, Glenn McConnell, had contradicting opinions on Fun Home.
 When asked about the reading he stated that professors have academic freedom when it comes to what they teach in the classroom, but they should also ask themselves if it is worth it and "it certainly wouldn't be my book of choice."
 The punishment given to the college was a cut to funding to prevent the institution from exploring identity and sexuality.
 Many tried to fight this because it was seen as a restriction and became a "battlefield in a full-blown culture war."